Laptop: Ultraportable

-An ultraportable (Note: Also called ultrabook and historically known as subnotebook or notebook computer) refers to a laptop that is smaller in size than other, contemporary laptops.
-Historically, laptops smaller than a sheet of A4 paper were referred to as notebook computers, and laptops smaller than notebooks were called subnotebooks; however, as laptops became smaller and more portable, "notebook" and "laptop" became interchangeable, leading to the retirement of both notebook and subnotebook in favor of ultraportable.
-Examples of ultraportable laptops include the MacBook Air and the Thinkpad X-series.
+An ultraportable refers to a laptop that is smaller in size than other, contemporary laptops, although as the size and weight of mainstream laptops has decreased the significance of this and other size-specific terms has declined.
+Historically, laptops around the size of a A4 paper were referred to as notebook computers, and laptops smaller than notebooks were called subnotebooks; however, as laptops became smaller and more portable, "notebook" and "laptop" became interchangeable, leading to the retirement of both notebook and subnotebook in favor of ultraportable.
+Examples of ultraportable laptops include the early MacBook Air and the Thinkpad X-series..

 Netbook

-A netbook refers to a type of laptop that is smaller in size than a standard laptop, but also has diminished performance and is usually only suitable for basic tasks like web browsing and document viewing.
+A netbook was a marketing category for small, inexpensive laptops that were sold between 2007 and the early 2010s.
+These were small, had generally low performance, often based on the Intel Atom architecture, and were intended for basic tasks like web browsing and document viewing.
 Examples of netbooks include the Asus Eee PC line and the Dell Inspiron Mini.
-The term netbook is now seen as outdated and referring to an archaic class of laptops; the modern successor to the netbook is the Chromebook, which runs Google's ChromeOS.
+The term netbook is no longer actively being used to market small laptops, although similar models remain available; smaller Chromebooks, running Google's ChromeOS, also occupy a similar market niche.